Are you a teacher with struggling students? Do you wish the class grades were better? Are your students disinterested?

 "Your project outline is well organized, making it easy to imagine.
 Which part of the outline are you most proud of and why?"

 "You did a great job of researching the topic you wrote about.
-I can see you're go-getter.
+I can see you're a go-getter.
 That's inspiring!
 What is your favorite section of the paper and why?"

 #2: Coach, Don't Judge